witchessabath/mkdocs/docs/proxmox.md

     I chose 'Use Host DNS Settings' in the container setup wizard, but as I wanted to install software, I noticed DNS was not working for me.
 I had to manually edit the container configuration file on the pve node (`/etc/pve/lxc/<container_id>.conf`).
 I added the line `lxc.environment = DNS_SERVER=1.1.1.1 1.0.0.1`, then entered the container from the command line with `pct enter <container_id>` and adjusted its `/etc/resolv.conf` file to use these nameservers as well.
     Then DNS resolution worked and I could run my first `apt update && upgrade` and then install packages.

+## VM Setup
+In the side menu under your node, select `local` then go to `Content > ISO Images` and click `Upload`.
+Now you can upload an ISO from your local PC.
+Then go to `Create VM` on the top right.
+I did this as I wanted a graphical Debian install.
+### NFS Server
+I used my VM to setup an NFS Server by doing the following:

+- install the `nfs-kernel-server` package
+- create a directory for the share, eg. `sudo mkdir -p /srv/nfs/share` and set the permissions
+    - As I'm not doing this in a production evironment, I used `chown nobody:nogroup` and `chmod 755`
+- edit the `/etc/exports` file to specify allowed clients.
+I wanted to allow all clients in my network, so I added the line `/srv/nfs/share *(rw,sync,no_subtree_check)`
+- then update the NFS Server configuration by executing `exportfs -ra`

 ## Firewall
 In the Datacenter menu, expand the `Firewall` menu point.
 I recommend first going to `Security Groups` and creating a new group - which is simply a set of rules.